Helix Biotech - Corporate Headquarters

 Strategic Agenda

 Helix's public mission is "perfecting human potential through biological science."
-The reality is dependency creation through pharmaceutical and genetic control.
+The architecture underneath is dependency creation through pharmaceutical and genetic control.

 The Optimization Imperative